vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 5. Enter and confirm the password for this account, optionally provide the additional information, and click **OK**.
 6. (Optional) If you are using vSphere Integrated Containers 1.3.0, configure ready-only non-propagating permissions on the datacenter.

-    If you are using a later version than 1.3.0, these steps are not required.
+    If you are using version 1.3.1 or later, these steps are not required.

     1. In the Hosts and Clusters view, right-click the datacenter in which to deploy the VCH and select **Add Permission**.
     2. Under Users and Groups, select the operations user that you created.